-Customer support is often a forgotten part of the sales cycle.
-However, it is critical to the long-term success of a company.
+Customer support is an oft-forgotten part of the sales cycle, but it’s critical to a company’s long-term success.
 With the increasing reliance on electronic communications, email automation is a must for companies – large and small – that want to keep their customers happy.

-Leveraging email automation strategically can improve your customer support while also streamlining communication with customers and reducing customer support demands.
-It is a win-win for the customer and the business.
+Strategic leverage of email automation can improve your customer support while streamlining your communication with customers and reducing demands on your customer support team.
+It’s a win-win for the customer and your business.

 Editor’s note: Looking for the right email marketing service for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.

-Contrary to what the term "automated" implies, automation of email marketing and communications does not mean that your emails become cold and robotic.
+Contrary to what the term “automated” implies, automated email marketing and communications shouldn’t be cold and robotic.
 In practice (and when done properly), email automation should result in a more personalized experience for the customer.

-The customer should feel that the emails they receive are relevant and interesting, instead of impersonal, cookie-cutter communications that don't speak to their needs or interests.
+The customer should feel that the emails they receive are relevant and interesting, not impersonal, cookie-cutter communications that don’t speak to their needs or interests.
 Email automation can help with all of this.